-This video was shot and edited in one afternoon with the help of my neighbour Guy Lankester, who luckily didn’t really know what he was doing with my camera.
-This was perfect as I wanted it to be shaky and nicely out of focus in places to suit the mood of the song.The location is Walthamstow Marshes in east London.
+This video was shot and edited on Walthamstow Marshes in one afternoon with the help of my neighbour Guy, who luckily didn’t really know what he was doing with my camera.
+I wanted it to be shaky and nicely out of focus in places to suit the mood of the song so this worked out perfectly.
+Continue reading “New music video for ‘Ghost Around’”

 I’ll be performing as part of the Willesden Green Wassail next Sunday.